 Belgrade is a city with a rich social history, and Serbian food is an impression of this.
 Serbian food has been impacted by various societies, both in Europe and from various areas of the planet.
 With Serbia being at the junction of east and west, you’ll observe traditional dishes that have been formed by both Middle Eastern and European impacts.

 The uniqueness of Serbian dishes settles on it a superb decision for Traveleaters hoping to have a go at a genuinely new thing while at the same time visiting this shocking country in Southeast Europe.
+Doctors, nutritionists and phoenix medical malpractice attorney can’t emphasize enough how Serbian dishes are healthy as it is delicious.

 WHAT IS TRADITIONAL SERBIAN FOOD?